YuChaoGithub/Knights-Rubbish/build_log.md

 * Changed `HeroAveragePosition.gd` to `HeroCommon.gd`.
 Also simplified its code.
 * Implemented 2 player controlling and hero spawning mechanic.

+**Commit**

+[2018.04.11]
+* Modify health bar position for Player 2.
+* Added a `PlayerSettings.gd` singleton node for storing hero choices (and other player settings in the future).
+* Modify naming of hero array from `characters` to `heroes` in `HeroManager.gd`.
+* Completed ghost health bar.

+[2018.04.12]
+* Redesigned the code of `NumberIndicator.gd`, it no longer needs `NumberSpawnPos.gd`.
+* Completed resurrection mechanic.
+* Completed Ghost Ball.
+(Deal damage in intervals to the player alive when being a ghost.)
+* Completed screen shaking effect when a hero falls off or revives.
+* Completed lightning effects upon revival.

+**Commit**

 To Do List:
+* Scale enemy health according to player numbers.
-* Multiplayer bug testing, scene swithcing (implement a global singleton), health bar spacing, custom key binding, game over mechanics (resurrection).
+* Multiplayer bug testing, scene swithcing (implement a global singleton), custom key binding, game over mechanics (resurrection).

 Planned Prototype Stages:
 [Ver 0.1] First level completed.
 (Est. June 2018)